trendhim/channelengine/channel/docs/ChannelOrderLineRequest.md

 `func (o *ChannelOrderLineRequest) UnsetExpectedDeliveryDate()`

 UnsetExpectedDeliveryDate ensures that no value is present for ExpectedDeliveryDate, not even an explicit nil
+### GetLatestDeliveryDate

+`func (o *ChannelOrderLineRequest) GetLatestDeliveryDate() time.Time`

+GetLatestDeliveryDate returns the LatestDeliveryDate field if non-nil, zero value otherwise.

+### GetLatestDeliveryDateOk

+`func (o *ChannelOrderLineRequest) GetLatestDeliveryDateOk() (*time.Time, bool)`

+GetLatestDeliveryDateOk returns a tuple with the LatestDeliveryDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestDeliveryDate

+`func (o *ChannelOrderLineRequest) SetLatestDeliveryDate(v time.Time)`

+SetLatestDeliveryDate sets LatestDeliveryDate field to given value.

+### HasLatestDeliveryDate

+`func (o *ChannelOrderLineRequest) HasLatestDeliveryDate() bool`

+HasLatestDeliveryDate returns a boolean if a field has been set.

+### SetLatestDeliveryDateNil

+`func (o *ChannelOrderLineRequest) SetLatestDeliveryDateNil(b bool)`

+ SetLatestDeliveryDateNil sets the value for LatestDeliveryDate to be an explicit nil

+### UnsetLatestDeliveryDate
+`func (o *ChannelOrderLineRequest) UnsetLatestDeliveryDate()`

+UnsetLatestDeliveryDate ensures that no value is present for LatestDeliveryDate, not even an explicit nil
+### GetExpectedShipmentDate

+`func (o *ChannelOrderLineRequest) GetExpectedShipmentDate() time.Time`

+GetExpectedShipmentDate returns the ExpectedShipmentDate field if non-nil, zero value otherwise.

+### GetExpectedShipmentDateOk

+`func (o *ChannelOrderLineRequest) GetExpectedShipmentDateOk() (*time.Time, bool)`

+GetExpectedShipmentDateOk returns a tuple with the ExpectedShipmentDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpectedShipmentDate

+`func (o *ChannelOrderLineRequest) SetExpectedShipmentDate(v time.Time)`

+SetExpectedShipmentDate sets ExpectedShipmentDate field to given value.

+### HasExpectedShipmentDate

+`func (o *ChannelOrderLineRequest) HasExpectedShipmentDate() bool`

+HasExpectedShipmentDate returns a boolean if a field has been set.

+### SetExpectedShipmentDateNil

+`func (o *ChannelOrderLineRequest) SetExpectedShipmentDateNil(b bool)`

+ SetExpectedShipmentDateNil sets the value for ExpectedShipmentDate to be an explicit nil

+### UnsetExpectedShipmentDate
+`func (o *ChannelOrderLineRequest) UnsetExpectedShipmentDate()`

+UnsetExpectedShipmentDate ensures that no value is present for ExpectedShipmentDate, not even an explicit nil
+### GetLatestShipmentDate

+`func (o *ChannelOrderLineRequest) GetLatestShipmentDate() time.Time`

+GetLatestShipmentDate returns the LatestShipmentDate field if non-nil, zero value otherwise.

+### GetLatestShipmentDateOk

+`func (o *ChannelOrderLineRequest) GetLatestShipmentDateOk() (*time.Time, bool)`

+GetLatestShipmentDateOk returns a tuple with the LatestShipmentDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestShipmentDate

+`func (o *ChannelOrderLineRequest) SetLatestShipmentDate(v time.Time)`

+SetLatestShipmentDate sets LatestShipmentDate field to given value.

+### HasLatestShipmentDate

+`func (o *ChannelOrderLineRequest) HasLatestShipmentDate() bool`

+HasLatestShipmentDate returns a boolean if a field has been set.

+### SetLatestShipmentDateNil

+`func (o *ChannelOrderLineRequest) SetLatestShipmentDateNil(b bool)`

+ SetLatestShipmentDateNil sets the value for LatestShipmentDate to be an explicit nil

+### UnsetLatestShipmentDate
+`func (o *ChannelOrderLineRequest) UnsetLatestShipmentDate()`

+UnsetLatestShipmentDate ensures that no value is present for LatestShipmentDate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)